Child care articles - General safety requirements

 4.1 General requirements

-The specific safety requirements of specific products shall be specified in their product standards, which shall not be lower than the requirements of this document.
-If there is no specific product standard for child care products, it shall meet the requirements of this document.
+The specific safety requirements for particular products shall be stipulated in corresponding product standards and shall not be inferior to the requirements of this document.
+If no specific product standards are stipulated for child care articles, the requirements of this document shall be met.

-Child care articles shall comply with the requirements of Clause 4 after normal use and after testing according to Clause 5.
+Child care articles shall meet the requirements of Clause 4 after testing in accordance with Clause 5 and normal use.

 4.2 Materials